ROCm/HIP/INSTALL.md

 Binary packages for the direct-to-isa package are included with the [rocm](http://gpuopen.com/getting-started-with-boltzmann-components-platforms-installation/) package.
 Alternatively, this sections describes how to build it from source:

-1. Install the rocm packages as described above.
+1. Install the ROCm packages as described above.
 2. Follow the instructions [here](https://github.com/RadeonOpenCompute/HCC-Native-GCN-ISA/wiki)
    * In the make step for HCC, we recommend setting -DCMAKE_INSTALL_PREFIX.
    * Set HCC_HOME environment variable before compiling HIP program to point to the native compiler: